sdondley/ClimateChangeChat/notes/current-notes.md

 * showing up as raw html wrapped in a `<pre>` tag
 * probably will require more modifications to raku post processor script
     * put youtube videos in a bulleted list
         * look for iframe element in a bullet
         * add class to parent bullet
         * modify css to remove bullets for li items in that class
+    * the above did the trick
 ##### old/new imacs connected well through ethernet
 * having issues with disply of youtube videos with note headers
     * showing up as raw html in a `<pre>` tag